Teja9494/Xnet/README.md

-# Module structure for FastNet :P
+# Module structure for Xnet

 This repository will showcase the complete network architecture in the form a SOTA network is represented.